Xuehong-pdx/Collaborative-Projects/README.md

 # Phase I: initial table cleaning

-The file "County_Health_Rankings.csv" can also be found at https://public.tableau.com/s/sites/default/files/media/County_Health_Rankings.csv
+The original file "County_Health_Rankings.csv" can be found at https://public.tableau.com/s/sites/default/files/media/County_Health_Rankings.csv

 This file contains missing data and mislabeled data in multiple columns as well as duplicated records.
 It was migrated into Postgres database as a table.

-To clean the table, rows with the mostly missing data are dropped, whenever possible mislabeled data are corrected based on other information in other columns.
-Two cleaned tables were generated.
-One focused on preserving as much as possible the records without any null values ("Cleaned_Health_Rankings.csv"), the other focused more on preserving features ("Cleaned_Health_Rankings_1.csv") where preserving four more features costs 58% loss of records.
-Both files are uploaded via LFS to this repository
+Minimum cleaning were done within Postgres using DBeaver interface.
+To clean the table, rows with mislabeled data are corrected based on other information in other columns.
+Rows with missing values that are less than 1% of the total data are removed.

 # Phase II: getting other types of related data